November 30, 2017

 September 14, 2015

 Ukraine’s agriculture was the only sector in the country to grow in 2014.
-International investors like the European Bank for Reconstruction and Development are happy to point this out – and the role they are playing in financing these investments.
-But an investigation published today into one of the main beneficiaries of loans from the EBRD and other multilateral development banks shows that cheap Ukrainian food products are coming at the expense of severe impacts on local communities.
+International investors are happy to point this out – and the role they are playing in financing these investments.
+Our investigation, however, shows that cheap Ukrainian food products are coming at the expense of severe impacts on local communities.

 April 30, 2015